-- 10. What are the requirements of the "minimum state law" specified under Section 1406?The minimum state law requirements for eligibility are: - i.
+- 9. What are the requirements of the "minimum state law" specified under Section 1406?

+The minimum state law requirements for eligibility are: - i.
 The enclosure of all outdoor residential pools and spas by barriers to entry that will effectively prevent small children from gaining unsupervised and unfettered access to the pool or spa; - ii.
 That pools and spas built more than 1 year after the date of the enactment of such state or local law have: - I. More than 1 drain; - II.
 1 or more unblockable drains; or - III.
 No main drain.

-The barriers to entry requirement in Section 1406(a)(1)(A)(i) of the VGB Act applies to all outdoor residential pools and spas in the state or locality.
+The barriers-to-entry requirement in Section 1406(a)(1)(A)(i) of the VGB Act applies to all outdoor residential pools and spas in the state or locality.
 The requirement in Section 1406(a)(1)(A)(ii) applies to all pools and spas in the state or locality, both public and residential, built more than 1 year after the date of enactment of the state or local law.

-The statutory requirements for PSGP eligibility, including applicable state and local law requirements, are located under the heading, "Minimum State Law Requirements," which can be accessed at: www.poolsafely.gov/pool-spa-safety-act/read/.
+The statutory requirements for PSGP eligibility, including applicable state and local law requirements, are located under the heading, "Minimum State Law Requirements."
+(15 USC § 8005)

-11. Would a state or local jurisdiction that has adopted the International Swimming Pool and Spa Code (ISPSC) be eligible for this Grant?
+10. Would a state or local jurisdiction that has adopted the International Swimming Pool and Spa Code (ISPSC) be eligible for this Grant?

 Each application must be reviewed on an individual basis to determine grant eligibility.
-However, as a general matter, it appears that state or local governments that have adopted the 2015 or 2018 ISPSC, or local jurisdictions enforcing a state's adopted 2015 or 2018 ISPSC law, may be eligible.
+However, as a general matter, it appears that state or local governments that have adopted the 2015, 2018, or 2021 ISPSC, or local jurisdictions enforcing a state's adopted 2015, 2018, 2021 ISPSC law, may be eligible.

-12. Can the barrier requirements outlined in FAQ #10 exempt/not apply retroactively to existing pools and spas?
+11. Can the barrier requirements outlined in FAQ #10 exempt/not apply retroactively to existing pools and spas?
 Do the barrier requirements apply only to new installations?